neuroborus/conky-yasno/README.md

 By default this function is disabled, so you will need to turn on it and insert your url to `config.json`.

 ## Tests
-This code/script has been tested on Ubuntu 22
+This code has been tested on Ubuntu 22